Feastly

 Defining the problem

-Housemates experience decision fatigue and coordination breakdown when planning shared meals, leading to fewer communal dinners and weakened household connection.
+Housemates experience decision fatigue and coordination breakdown when planning shared meals.

 Ideation